What are internet connected devices?

 Tips for keeping your family safe

 Research the toy and read product reviews and parent blogs.
-This can help you decide if they're suitable for your child.
+This can help you decide if they're suitable for your family.

 It's also important to check which devices have internet.
 Many devices now have internet access, not just phones and computers.
 Anything that can communicate or provide information will need the internet, so check this on your device or toy before using it.

-It's important to read the instructions manual to see the detail of what the product is, what it does and how to set it up safely.
+It's important to read the instruction manual to see the detail of what the device is, what it does and how to set it up safely.

 Default settings might include things like GPS location tracking, public WiFi and camera or chat access.
 It's important to turn these off so your child can't be identified.
 Always check device privacy settings and make sure they're switched on.